 - A critical thinker with a high level of analytical/interpretive thinking and problem-solving skills.
 With an ability to delegate tasks with a positive, solutions-oriented approach to problem-solving.

 - Personal experience within the social service system; including being system-impacted, formerly incarcerated, a former foster youth, or having loved ones who are systems-impacted

 - Prior experience in local, state, and or federal housing policy

 What You Will Do

+This position will work in Los Angeles but join an Oakland-based team.
+Reporting directly to the Director of THP, this individual is the senior professional leading the Los Angeles based THP project.
 With support from the Director of THP, this position is responsible for creating and meeting grant and programmatic deadlines.
-This position may be asked to work closely with the VP of Innovations, the Director, and the development team on fundraising efforts.
+This position will be asked to work closely with the VP of Innovations, the Director, and the development team on fundraising efforts.

 Responsibilities Include –

-- Expand and maintain partnerships with providers, the California Department of Corrections and Rehabilitation (CDRC), and policymakers.
+- Expand and maintain partnerships with providers, the California Department of Corrections and Rehabilitation (CDCR), and policymakers.

 - Public speaking: presentations, partner meetings, media interviews, podcasts, and other events as they arise.

 - Manage, build out, and implement the Homecoming Project in LA.